-Location data must be downloaded from a smart device or GPS receiver and are displayed only if embedded in the picture at the time it was taken.
+Location data must be downloaded from a smart device and are displayed only if embedded in the picture at the time it was taken.

-- The items listed vary with the smart device or GPS receiver from which the data were acquired. - The location data recorded with videos are those reported at the start of recording. - Note that the camera may be unable to download or display location data from smart devices depending on the version of the device operating system and/or SnapBridge app used.
+- The items listed vary with the smart device from which the data were acquired. - The location data recorded with videos are those reported at the start of recording. - Note that the camera may be unable to download or display location data from smart devices depending on the version of the device operating system and/or SnapBridge app used.